Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Yeah, first time.

-And I'm loving your pies.
+and I'm loving your pies.

-You got to try a New Zealand pie.
+you've got to try a New Zealand pie.

 And it's fantastic.